EdKeate/Avalon-Series/README.md

 > **DO NOT** purchase replacement PCB components from Aliexpress.
 If you require an SMD fix, purchase from [LCSC](https://www.lcsc.com/) or an equivalent from [Digikey](https://www.digikey.com/)

-# Avalon Series Tools &Hardware
+# Avalon Series Tools & Hardware
 The **Avalon Series** requires a lot of tools and miscellaneous parts to assemble.
 Here is a list of the most important, but not all of the products required to assemble your board.

 This section only covers the physical mounting hardware, for electronic parts, see individual components.